evilsocket/sauron/README.md

 ## Single Scan

-Alternatively you can perform a one-time recursive scan of the specified folder:
+Alternatively you can perform a one-time recursive scan of the specified folder using the `--scan` argument:

 ```sh
 sudo ./target/release/sauron --rules ./yara-rules --scan --root /path/to/scan